GAM-team/GAM/wiki/Reports.md

 Add additional columns of data from the command line to the output.
 * `addcsvdata <FieldName> <String>`

+By default, a reverse chronological sort is performed on all rows across multiple users and/or event names;
+this is consistent with the behavior in the Admin console.
+Use option `notimesort` to suppress this sort.

 Display a row with a key value of `NoActivities` when there are no activities to report.
 * `shownoactivities`